 Jayne Koskinas Ted Giovanis Foundation for Health and Policy Partnership

-Seeking to understand the timing and requirements for metastasis.
+Seeking to understand the mechanisms driving cancer progression and metastasis.

 Dr. Paul Macklin is an applied mathematician in the newly-established Department of Intelligent Systems Engineering at Indiana University.
 Dr. Macklin works with teams of clinicians, modelers, and biologists to develop and validate sophisticated computer models of cancer.
 These models simulate the dynamics of millions of cells in realistic 3-D tissues, using powerful open source software developed by his lab.
 Dr. Macklin has pioneered methods to adapt computer models to individual cancer patients and predict response to treatment choices.
 He founded and co-leads the MultiCellDS project to create a “data language” that will help cancer scientists to share and combine experimental, clinical, and simulation data.
 His work is creating an open library of digital cell lines: a novel data model of experimental cell line measurements for use in cancer simulators.
 Dr. Macklin’s overarching goal is to create computational tools that accelerate biological research and assist clinicians and their patients in making treatment decisions.